-Mailing Lists (smaller audience, more active, also get commit notifications)
+Mailing Lists (previous collaboration resources, somewhat active, also get commit notifications)

 To submit a request for support, bug fix, new feature, etc use the My Requests screen in the My Account app here on moqui.org.
 You may also comment on and edit your requests there.

 When creating requests please always select a Project for the part of Moqui that your request is for, and the request Type that best matches what you have in mind.
 Please also read and follow the guidlines in the Issue and Pull Request Guide.

 For core contributors who have write access to the HiveMind PM app you can also create requests there, as well as review and comment on requests from others.